 Like a coward, I bolted back as fast as I could, but Big Fella had disappeared (no doubt lurking somewhere dark and crevicy) so I only had myself for the company.
 The night and the storm passed.
 It was a long, long night.
 The next morning I went outside and there was Bluey standing in the middle of the paddock as I had seen him the previous night.
 As I strode towards him ready to fix his blanket I stopped short and my heart skipped a beat.
 His blanket was sitting perfectly.

 A few months later when the stormy night had become nothing more than a faded memory, I had a visit from an old lady who lived on a farm nearby.
-We were just casually chatting (as you do) when she starting reminiscing about the old man who lived on the property before I moved there.
+We were just casually chatting (as you do) when she started reminiscing about the old man who lived on the property before I moved there.

 “He was a bit of a loner,” she said “Poor old coot… died of a heart attack right there in the barn”.
 We were silent for a few moments.
 “You know he was a horse whisperer…” she said, “…could make ‘em do anything”.
 Right at that moment, Old Man Blue had decided to wander over our way.
-“That one…” she said pointing at Bluey “…that was his favorite”.
+“That one…” she said pointing at Bluey “…that was his favourite”.

 PS.
 Old Man Blue has surely crossed over to the big paddock in the sky where he doesn’t need to wear a stupid blanket that he never liked anyhow.
 And besides, he’s now reunited with his first and beloved owner.